pdscomp/arsc_remote/README.md

     d. *(optional)* If you're ever wondering about your ticket status, use **klist**.
 I didn't actually find it that useful, though.

+##UPKEEP##

+Every once in a while <https://www.hpcmo.hpc.mil/security/kerberos/> uploads new versions of the krb5 and ossh bundles to their website.
+Unfortunately, the bastards don't make automating the download/update process easy, like, at all, and even worse, they'll release the Windows version and then say, "unix versions coming soon!!"
+It's pretty irritating.
+Anyways: If stuff breaks, check to see if there's a new version (with your javascript-enabled web browser) and make with the download when it's time to do so.